jaythanki18/care_for_each/README.md

 # care_for_each

--This is the project during an internship at Webearl Technology by applying Flutter,NodeJs,Firebase,REST APIs.
+- This is the project during an internship at Webearl Technology by applying Flutter,NodeJs,Firebase,REST APIs.
--The application makes ease interaction between the Employees and Company.
+- The application makes ease interaction between the Employees and Company.

 ## Modules
 - Employee Side